-A Proof of Loss is a document filled out by the policyholder after they have suffered a property damage loss.
+A Proof of Loss is a document filled out by the policyholder when property damage occurs resulting in an insurance claim.
 This form helps to substantiate the value of the insured’s loss to the insurance company.
 It is typically one page and serves as a summary of the critical information required under the policy; this includes the supporting evidence and estimates of the present value of loss to the insurer.
 In an insurance claims environment, it is up to the policyholder to present and prove their loss to the insurance company – this form and its supporting documents enables the insured to do just that.

 The Proof of Loss form is an official, notarized, sworn statement from the insured to the insurer concerning the scope of damage to their property.
 The insurance company uses this information as a basis for determining their liabilities for the property loss.
 Once submitted by the insured, the insurance company will need to review the claim and respond with their position on the claim.

 Completing a comprehensive documented Proof of Loss is vital to the claims process and the policyholder’s recovery; and if not done properly can result in the underpayment, delay, or even denial of your claim.

 How to fill out a Proof of Loss form

 Filling out a Proof of Loss form will require a copy of your insurance policy.
 The policy determines what must be in a Proof of Loss; however it will require information such as:

 - Coverage amounts at the time of the loss;

 - Documents that support the value of the property and the amount of loss claimed (i.e. estimates, inventories, receipts, etc.);